isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 * Delete: Allows you to delete this cohort (if you confirm by clicking the second delete button presented)
 * File Browser: Allows you to view the list of files associated with this cohort (see details below)
 * CSV: Provides a list of sample and cases IDs in the cohort
 * BigQuery: This will allow you to create a new table or append to an existing table.
-You must have registered BigQuery dataset with a Google Cloud Project on the registered Google Cloud Projects details page.
+You must have registered a BigQuery dataset with a Google Cloud Project on the registered Google Cloud Projects details page.
 More information on how to register a BigQuery dataset can be found `here <http://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/webapp/program_data_upload.html#registering-cloud-storage-buckets-and-bigquery-datasets-a-pre-requisite-for-using-your-own-data-in-isb-cgc>`_.
   If a user wants to export their cohort to a premade table of their own, we require it to have the necessary columns.
 Here's the schema:

 .. code-block:: JSON